leonrenn/leonrenn/README.md

 ## Physicist and sportsman that loves to code!!

-- Working in **Software and Detector Development** as working student
-- Trying to improve my knowledge about computer science with different projects
 - Interested in projects that connect sports and science
 - Using VIM to edit code